scholacantorum/public-site/volunteering/index.md

 for our concerts, programs and events.
 Here are some of the volunteer opportunities available.

-**Assist at concerts.**  We need people to assist at the box office, set up receptions, etc.  All concert assistants get free admission to the concert.

-**Distribute concert flyers** in your neighborhood or workplace and to specific community groups in your area.

 **Serve on a committee.**  We are especially looking for people with experience in marketing, public relations, human resources and personnel, finance and accounting, special event management, corporate relations and fundraising.